maov19/javascript-capstone/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

-A single page app that displays a list of TV series.
-You can add likes and comments.
+A single page app that displays a list of TV series, where users can react to each series by liking or commenting on it.

 ## 🛠 Built With